LuffyKudo/Doubutsu-Chess/README.md

 <img src="https://raw.githubusercontent.com/LuffyKudo/Doubutsu-Chess/main/Screenshot%20(Lichess).png" alt="Doubutsu animal chess shogi Lichess Screenshot Madoka Kitao Maiko Fujita Peter K Wells vs Yoshiharu Habu Check to the Ooshoo!" width="75%"/>

-# Other Themes for Chess
+# Other Theme for Chess

 I also created a Shogi-Themed Chess in both 2-Kanji and 1-Kanji versions.
 You can check them at: